-Currencies Direct provides a broad selection of currencies, competitive rates, and cheerful customer service, despite the value limitations of its online platform.
+Currencies Direct provides competitive rates, a variety of features, and cheerful customer service.
+However, there are limitations to its online platform.

 |Transfer speed:||2-4 days|